 Pool closing accessories and equipment required include:

-Follow these steps to properly close your aboveground pool:
+Follow these steps to close your aboveground pool properly:

 1. Clean your pool thoroughly – do one last deep clean of your pool before winterizing, including a thorough vacuuming, brushing of the walls, and skimming the surface.
-This prepares your water for a final balancing and winterizing to prevent the growth of algae and to prevent stains over the winter.
+This prepares your water for final balancing and winterizing to prevent algae growth and stains over the winter.

-Add your pool shock and algaecide from the winter closing kit, which usually comes with a clarifying enzyme treatment and a bottle or a ball that you puncture and leave in the water.
-This works to help prevent algae growth for an easier opening in the spring.
-Some winterizing chemicals need to circulate with the pump running for at least an hour prior to draining water and closing, read the instructions on your pool winterizing chemicals.
+Add your pool shock and algaecide from the winter closing kit, which usually includes a clarifying enzyme treatment and a bottle or ball to puncture and leave in the water.
+This helps prevent algae growth, making opening easier in the spring.
+Some winterizing chemicals need to circulate with the pump running for at least an hour before draining the water and closing.
+Read the instructions on your pool winterizing chemicals.

 3. Drain the water – when your pool is clean, and the water is balanced with winterizing chemicals added, it is time to drain water below the skimmer line.
 Lower the water 3 to 6 inches below the skimmer when using a solid, floating cover.